jonathanburns/blog/_posts/2024-12-11-bridge-collapse.md

 <div class="dialogue right">
   <img src="https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafybeihfgmywf6lpgx3k2p6j23qw636x3hg3jap2vwhufi4izyj3ifnwoy" alt="drawing">
   <p>Yes, but only if the trading pair is a native asset and a wrapped asset.
-If the assets are both native, or both wrapped, you should be fine.
+If the assets in the pool are both native, or both wrapped, you should be fine.
 For pools that have one native asset and one wrapped asset, they're exposed on both forks.
 Each fork will have one useless asset in the pool.</p>
 </div>

 <div class="dialogue right">